zerocurrencycoin/zero/README.md

 ||INFLATION||
 --------------
-Zero has a small inflation that degrades over time.
-With a stable supply of 7776 Zero per day.
+Zero has a low emission and the inflation degrades over time quickly.
+Stable supply is 3888 ZER, after first halfing.

 ------------------------------------------